-District renews Adams Morgan business improvement district but urges change
+D.C. renews Adams Morgan business improvement district but urges change

 Jeffrey Schonberger, owner of Alturas Real Estate Interests and a critic of the BID, said he was disappointed that the DSLBD did not address allegations that previous lapses in the organization’s charter means it lacks legal standing altogether.

-And Charlie McCormick, who owns City Bikes, said he regretted that the District did not mandate reforms as a condition of renewal.
+And Charlie McCormick, who owns City Bikes, said he regretted that the District did not mandate overhauls as a condition of renewal.
 But he said he was hopeful that the BID would address issues raised by critics during the renewal process.

 “It would be great if the BID really took it to heart to say, ‘What can we do to make this work for everybody?’”